diambra/docs/content/competitionPlatform/howToSubmitAnAgent/submitPreBuiltAgents/_index.en.md

 {{% notice note %}}
 By default, the submission will select the lowest difficulty level (`"Easy"`) of the three available (`"Easy"`, `"Medium"`, `"Hard"`).
 To change this, you can add the `--submission.difficulty` argument to the previous command (e.g. `diambra agent submit --submission.difficulty Medium <docker image>`)
 {{% /notice %}}

+{{% notice warning %}}
+As shown here, it is possible to embed your agent files (i.e. scripts and weights) in the dependencies docker image and submit only that.
+Keep in mind that this image needs to be public and will be visible on the platform, so every user will be able to use it for his own submissions.
+{{% /notice %}}